Fooled finance companies issue $ 20,000 in loans on behalf of retiree without her knowledge

 She said her plight revealed a gaping hole in online loan security procedures, and whether other innocent people were being victimized because of what she believed to be lax security and people’s greed.

-The woman, justice of the peace, lives frugally in the suburbs of Auckland.
+The woman, a justice of the peace, lives frugally in the suburbs of Auckland.

 Earlier this year, she got a call from Heartland Bank welcoming her as a new customer.